When Thaetetus asks Socrates to describe ‘ Thinking’, Socrates replies:

 As with everything else the idea has taken a life of its own in the hands of pop philosophers.
 There is nothing ‘wrong’ with Thought; nothing very ‘right’ either.
 Both ideas are themselves rooted in ‘Thought’.

-You need to work through the Self-Negating Expression to let it reveal itself.
-Try: ‘All Thoughts Miscue’-itself a ‘Thought’.
+Try the Self-Negating Expression: ‘All Thoughts Miscue’-itself a ‘Thought’.